 The conference facilities are also opened up to allow for workshops.

-See below for details about the workshops that are taking place at the 2019 ASM.
-Places on these workshops can be booked when you register online
+See below for details about the workshops that took place at the 2019 ASM.

 - Auditorium A (16.45-18.15) – Science-policy workshop